-- 1 Become the superuser by entering su and the root password at the command prompt, or log in as root.
-The command prompt changes to the pound sign (#). - 2 If the /cdrom directory does not already exist, enter the following command to create it:
+- 1 Become the superuser by entering su and the root password at the command prompt, or log in as root. - 2 If the /cdrom directory does not already exist, enter the following command to create it: - # mkdir /cdrom - 3 Mount the CD-ROM drive by entering one of the following commands.